cimentadaj/lexis_plot/README.md

 You can view the Shiny application from the paper [here](https://cimentadaj.shinyapps.io/enhanced_lexis_plot/).

+This application was designed and deployed using R version 3.6.2 in a 64-bit computer running Ubuntu 18.04.03 LTS.

 ### Running the Shiny app

 This repository implements a R Shiny application to visualize enhanced lexis plots.
 To launch the Shiny app only a few steps are needed:

 0) Clone this repository with `git clone https://github.com/cimentadaj/lexis_plot.git`
 1) Register at the [Human Mortality Database website](https://www.mortality.org/mp/auth.pl).
-2) Save your credentials in a new file `id.txt` in the root of the repository where the first line is your email and the second line is your password
+2) Save your credentials in a new file `id.txt` in the **root** of the repository where the first line is your email and the second line is your password

 The file should be exactly like this:
 ```